Teodor92/softuni-solutions/softuni-backend-test-automation-2024-march/README.md

-# Back-End Technologies Basics - January 2024
+# Back-End Test Automation - March 2024

 This repository contains the solution for the Lab exercises that were done during the course.